|

 visitors will see a $1,000,000 "mineral mountain" of ore with miniature models showing gold mining operations and a $1,000,000

 relief map of Western America--so large that the borders of the States can be traversed on foot paths.
-They will witness demonstrations
+They will witness

-in the International Building and Pacific Nations' Exhibit Area; the United States and nearly half the States of the Union,
+nations will exhibit in the International Building and Pacific Nations' Exhibit Area; the United States and nearly half the

-in the Federal Building and Hall of Western States; the State and Counties of California, in the California Building Group.
+States of the Union, in the Federal Building and Hall of Western States; the State and Counties of California, in the California

-A cross-section of American business and industry will be displayed in pavilions and exhibits valued at more than $15,000,000--the
+Building Group.
+A cross-section of American business and industry will be displayed in pavilions and exhibits valued

-Halls of Varied Industries, Electricity and Communications, Foods and Beverages, Homes and Gardens, Mines, Metals, and Machinery,
+at more than $15,000,000--the Halls of Varied Industries, Electricity and Communications, Foods and Beverages, Homes

-Science, and Vacationland.
-The Fair's Gayway, a mile-long circular boulevard, will be lined with showplaces--the Chinese City,
+and Gardens, Mines, Metals, and Machinery, Science, and Vacationland.
+The Fair's Gayway, a mile-long circular boulevard,

-Hollywood Boulevard, Streets of the World, and many others.
+will be lined with showplaces--the Chinese City, Hollywood Boulevard, Streets of the World, and many others.

 The island's colors, stimulating,